2026 수특 영독연 9강 변형문제 (7~12번)

 Playwrights reviving the Aristotelian concept of catharsis discovered pity as the most natural ____ most moral human faculty that should be cultivated by theater, literature, and music.

-Fueled ____ an “imagined empathy” and using a language of love for those “brothers” and “sisters” whose freedom and human dignity were violated, they engaged in an unprecedented — and ultimately successful — struggle against the slave trade and the institution of slavery.
+Fueled by an “imagined empathy” and ____ a language of love for those “brothers” and “sisters” whose freedom and human dignity were violated, they engaged in an unprecedented — and ultimately successful — struggle against the slave trade and the institution of slavery.